Understanding eye dominance is important for overall shooting accuracy and firearm motor skills.

 Shooting Behind Cover From Left Or Right:

-Better to use left eye to minimize body exposure when cutting the pie around the cover
+It's best to use your left eye to reduce body exposure when moving around cover.

 Use right eye to minimize body exposure when aiming behind cover from left to right